 There is no Heisenberg uncertainty in Evans' theory.
 The values of R that result are real and physical (eigenvalues).
 The result is causal wave mechanics leading to objective physics.
 General relativity is causal.
 There are no unknowable measurements. ħ is the smallest change that can occur.
-This does not limit measurements since there is either no change or ħ change.
+This does not limit measurements since there is either no change or ħ change within a reference frame.
 However, the uncertain statistical interpretation is invalid.
+Comparison of different reference frames is made in terms of h density, h/V, and allows accuracy much greater than Heisenberg calculated.

 Statistical mechanics is not abandoned and probability still exists in say the roll of a dice.
 However, reality at the base is not probabilistic.
-We can know the position and momentum of a particle down to the accuracy of ħ.
+We can know the position and momentum of a particle down to the accuracy of $\hbar$ - thousands of times greater than the Copenhagen school believed.